The Lowcountry has its own happy dance, and it goes by the name of “shag.”

-During the summers of the ’40s and ’50s, during sweltering summers in Carolina beach towns, teenagers vacationing with their families would escape parental restrictions to meet at beach pavilions and promenades, where they played forbidden music on the jukebox and invented their own daring steps.
+During the summers of the ’40s and ’50s, teenagers vacationing in Carolina beach towns with their families would meet at beach pavilions and promenades.
+They played forbidden music on the jukebox and invented their own daring steps.

 Now, those same teens have kids, grandkids and even great-grandkids of their own—but they’re still dancing the shag.
 In fact, it has been named the Official State Dance of South Carolina.

 “It’s like a swing dance to bluesy, R&B beach music,” explained Becky Elliot, president of the Hilton Head Carolina Shag Club.
 “What made it special to the South was that it’s so hot here, people were doing these smaller, more understated moves, hesitations and things like that.
 They weren’t jumpin’ and jivin’ all over the floor like people up North doing the jitterbug.”

 When Becky first came here from Michigan, she’d never heard of shag.